French aircraft carrier Arromanches: French Navy

 and with other modifications for anti-submarine warfare, including operation of Breguet Alizé ASW aircraft.
 She was also equipped for training operations.
 In 1959 she returned once again to the Indian Ocean.

+In May 1967, she rescued the sole survivor from the Liberian tanker Circe, which had exploded in the Mediterranean Sea off the south coast of France with the loss of 38 lives.
 In 1968 Arromanches was converted to a helicopter carrier for the French Marines, with up to 24 helicopters on board.
 This ended her role as a training carrier.

 Arromanches was decommissioned on 22 January 1974, and in 1978 broken up at Toulon, a place of importance for both the first Colossus in 1793, and the last in 1978.